Basis-Theory/basistheory-android/docs/BasisTheoryElements.md

 # BasisTheoryElements

-This class contains functions to reference Elements within the Basis Theory API.
+This class contains functions to pass Element references when calling the Basis Theory API.

 ## Instantiation